ropolexi/DeSoLibraryESP32/examples/matrix_feeder/Readme.md

-# DeSo Dashboard with 16x2 LCD
+# DeSo Post Feeder With LED Matrix Display

 ## Introduction
 This is to demonstrate the use of deso library to display information about following users posts on LED matrix displays with esp32 microcontroller.